project-89/argOS/designDocsBackup/core/system-examples.md

 5. **DecisionSystem** chooses responses
 6. **CommunicationSystem** handles the interaction

-These examples show how TinySim's systems work together to create complex, emergent behaviors from simple, focused components.
+These examples show how ArgOS's systems work together to create complex, emergent behaviors from simple, focused components.